HughScott2002/Hunzo-Server/ReadME.md

 ## Overview
-Hunzo is a modern fintech platform providing advanced USDC banking solutions.
+Hunzo is a modern fintech platform providing advanced banking solutions.
 Our platform combines the innovation of digital assets with traditional banking experiences to deliver seamless financial services.

 ## About the Platform
-Hunzo offers a comprehensive suite of USDC banking features through an intuitive, user-friendly interface.
+Hunzo offers a comprehensive suite of banking features through an intuitive, user-friendly interface.
 Our platform is designed to bridge the gap between traditional banking and digital asset management.

 ## Technology Stack
 Hunzo leverages a robust and scalable technology stack to ensure reliability, performance, and security: